pLabarta/dcrwebcomic/08 - Lightining Network/Scripts/dcr_comic_8_script_en_DRAFT.md

 # 02

-Blockchains like Decred have to limit their blocksize and the number of transactions they process, because otherwise it would be too hard for users to run their own nodes.
+Blockchains like Decred have to limit the number of transaction they process, because otherwise it would be too hard for users to run their own nodes.

 # 03